clockworklabs/spacetime-docs/Writerside2/topics/unity/part-1.md

 You should see your local player as a box in the scene: Notice some hints at the bottom-right for things to do.

-## Conclusion

 Congratulations!
 You have successfully set up your multiplayer game project.
 In the next section, we will break down how Server Modules work and analyze the demo code.